AmedeeBulle/ttn-dashboard/README.md

 The InfluxDB database will be created and initialised the first time the container runs.

-You should be able to browse to your new Node-RED/Grafana setup using the defined domain names.
+You should be able to browse to your new Node-RED/Grafana setup using the specified domain names.

 ## Managing Containers
+Basic `docker-compose` commands.

-To start the containers (in _detached_ mode):
+Start the containers (in _detached_ mode):
 ```
 docker-compose up -d
 ```